rsdoiel/antennaApp/antenna.1.md

 unpost COLLECTION_NAME URL
 : Remove an item from a collection using the URL associated with the item.

+posts [COLLECTION_NAME]
+: List the posts in a collection expressed as a Markdown list.
+The post must contain both a pubDate value and postPath value.
+The list is in descending pubDate order.
+The list includes a Markdown link made of the title and postPath followed by the pubDate.

 reply TEXT_FRAGMENT_URL
 : This will parse a TEXT_FRAGMENT_URL into a Markdown text.
 The text is